 spi SPI Tool

-The I2C tool provides a way to debug SPI related problems.
+The SPI Tool provides a way to debug SPI related problems.
 This README file will provide usage information for the SPI tools.

 Contents